Tamago kake gohan: History

 Historically, Japanese consumption of animal products primarily focused on seafood.
 Influenced by Buddhist precepts against killing (sesshō) and the Shinto reverence for rice cultivation, meat from mammals and birds was often considered impure (kegare) and rarely eaten.
 Although domesticated chickens arrived in Japan during the Yayoi period, imperial edicts, such as those by Emperor Tenmu and Emperor Shōmu, forbade the killing and eating of certain animals, including chickens, and eggs were likely avoided as well.

 During the Sengoku period and Edo period, contact with Europeans, particularly in Western Japan, introduced meat-eating habits and the consumption of eggs.
 Namban confectionery using eggs, such as castella and bōro, also arrived.

 An early dish resembling TKG, called Tamago meshi (玉子飯, egg rice), appears in the 1805 cookbook Shirōto Hōchō (素人包丁, Amateur Cooking).
 It involved pouring beaten egg over cooked rice and steaming it.
 In 1838, records from the Nabeshima clan (Onji Nikki) mention "Odonburi Namatamago" (御丼 生玉子, bowl of rice [with] raw egg) being served to guests.

-The first person definitively known to have eaten TKG in its modern, raw form was Kishida Ginkō (1833–1905), a pioneering journalist, around 1877.
+The first person known to have eaten TKG in its modern, raw form was Kishida Ginkō (1833–1905), a pioneering journalist, around 1877.
 He reportedly recommended the dish to others.
 According to a 1927 magazine article describing Ginkō's habits, he seasoned it with salt and chili pepper (bansho).

 Eggs were a luxury during the food shortages after World War II, but became widely affordable from the 1950s onwards.
 TKG then gained popularity for its taste and nutritional value.